MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-defold.md

 ## Finish and execute

-First, make sure everything is saved, and then select another tab.
-Look for " * " markers - sometimes Defold doesn't refresh.
+First, make sure everything is saved and select another tab.
+Then look for " * " markers - sometimes Defold doesn't refresh.

 Then, build your game (Ctrl+b or dropdowns: **Project** -> **Build and Launch**).
 You should see the following text on your screen:

 "Congratulations, you made your first successful API call!"

-At this point, you can start making other API calls, and finish building your game.

 For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.